© Mike Lockhart/Polar Bears International

 Q: What is the time frame for development?
 How soon do you expect to see a solution?

 A: 3M scientists and engineers began with a brainstorming session in November 2018 and presented their initial ideas in early December.
 After that, they conducted research into the most promising concepts.
 From there, they narrowed the choices to a “burr on fur” approach—which will allow the device to latch onto and “stick” to a polar bear’s fur like a burr.
 Due to COVID-19, much of the physical work was put on hold this year while 3M's employees worked from home.
 But the team modeled designs digitally, coming up with four strong solutions.
 Based on those designs, 3M created four prototypes for us.
-We’re looking at opportunities to test and deploy them this fall and early next year.
+We conducted the first tests on wild polar bears in Canada in the fall of 2020 and will begin testing the devices on zoo bears in the spring of 2021, followed by more field testing on wild polar bears in Canada and Greenland.

 One of the four "burr on fur" prototypes designed to stick to a polar bear's fur.